selfcontained/bradharris.dev/posts/articles/2022-10-07-farewell-slack.md

 * A suite of UI components representing our design system, called [Slack-Kit][]
 * Slack's fast-booting frontend framework, called [Gantry][]

 Some of these already had countless hours of effort and thought put into them by folks while others were still in an earlier stage.
 One of Slack's super-powers is how open to collaboration teams and individuals are.
 I loved being able to give feedback and contribute to pretty much anything I was motivated to help with.
-That's stayed trued my entire time at Slack 😄.
+That stayed trued my entire time at Slack 😄.

 At Slack we were largely using [BEM][] for scoping our css classes to avoid collisions.
 I've been a fan of [CSS modules][] and was able to introduce support for them into our frontend stack.
 While I was tinkering with our CSS build pipeline, I bumped into an issue when referencing relative image paths in CSS.
 With a successful change under my belt already, surely I could just add support for relative image paths as well!
 I rolled up my sleeves and got it "working".
 PR opened, reviewed, and merged.
 On to the next thing!